best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 #### Sampling without repacement

 First we will sample our dataframes without replacement.
-From the [PySpark documentation](https://spark.apache.org/docs/3.1.2/api/python/reference/api/pyspark.sql.DataFrame.sample.html), we see that a uniform sampling method is used, where each row is equally likly to be sampled.
+From the [PySpark documentation](https://spark.apache.org/docs/3.1.2/api/python/reference/api/pyspark.sql.DataFrame.sample.html), we see that a uniform sampling method is used, where each row is equally likely to be sampled.
 We should check that this is indeed occuring for an evenly distrubuted dataframe across a number of partitions (`rescue`) and a skewed dataset (`skew_df`).
 To use `.sample()`, we need to specify a `fraction`, which is a value betwen 0 and 1.
 So if we want to obtain a 20% sample we would use `fraction = 0.2`.
-As this uses uniform sampling therefore an *approximate* sample is returned, so you will get either slightly more or less than the specified fraction you original input.
+As `.sample` and `sdf_sample()` implements uniform sampling, an *approximate* sample is returned, so you will get either slightly more or less than the specified fraction you original input.

 For `.sample()` and `sdf_sample()` it is advised to specify the arguments explicitly.
 One reason is that `fraction` is a compulsory argument, but in PySpark is after `withReplacement`.